 It’s no secret that LED lightbulbs save energy and money.
-In fact, because LEDs use 75% less energy than incandescent bulbs and last 35 to 50 times longer, each bulb can save you up to $166 over their lifetime.1 But beyond energy and cost savings, there are some unexpected benefits of LED lightbulbs too.
+In fact, because LEDs use 75% less energy than incandescent bulbs and last 35 to 50 times longer, each bulb can save you up to $166 over its lifetime.1

 Especially during the summer, Arizona air conditioners are on overdrive.
 If you have incandescent bulbs or CFLs in your home, your lighting is making your AC work even harder.
 LEDs, on the other hand, use 95% of their energy as light as opposed to heat.
 That’s the same reason why you can easily touch an LED without burning yourself.